speechbrain/speechbrain/recipes/VoxLingua107/lang_id/README.md

 ## Downloading the data

-You have three options how to download and prepare the VoxLingua107 dataset for training the model:
+You have two options how to download and prepare the VoxLingua107 dataset for training the model:

   - Download the VoxLingua107 language-specific zips from http://bark.phon.ioc.ee/voxlingua107/ and convert them to WebDataset format.
 This is the most flexible option, as it allows selecting a subset of VoxLingua107 languages,